FlipsideCrypto/fsc-evm/models/doc_descriptions/nft/ez_nft_transfers.md

 The name of the NFT collection.

 **Usage**:
-- Join with dim_nft_metadata to get collection details
+- For Ethereum only, join with nft.dim_nft_collection_metadata to get collection metadata details on a token_id level
 - Identify NFT collections by name

 {% enddocs %}